genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Details on various settings:

-#.
-If you are using strand-specific RNA-seq data, the option
-   "Strand-specificity protocol" will let you choose between the "dUTP" and "ligation" method.
-If you are not sure whether your RNA-seq data is strand-specific or not, you can try using Subsample reads to make a small subsample, map it with Spliced Mapping and check the coverage in Genome Browser for genes on both strands.
+1. **Strand-specificity protocol**.
+If you are using strand-specific RNA-seq data, this option will let you choose between the "dUTP" and "ligation" method.
+If you are not sure whether your RNA-seq data is strand-specific or not, you can try using Subsample reads to make a small subsample, map it with Spliced Mapping and check the coverage in Genome Browser for genes on both strands. (default: none)
-#.
-By default, the application uses annotated transcripts from the Reference
+2. **Rule for mapping over known annotations**.
+This option allows you to use annotated transcripts from the reference genome to distinguish between novel and known junctions ("Yes, and discover novel splice junctions").
-   Genome to distinguish between novel and known junctions.
-Using the option "Rule for mapping over known annotation" you can restrict mappings only across known junctions or infer splice junctions without any reference annotation.
+   Also, you can restrict mappings only across known junctions ("Yes, without novel splice junctions discovery") or infer splice junctions without any reference annotation ("Do not use known annotations"). (default: Yes, and discover novel splice junctions)
+3. **Rule for filtering multiple mappings**.
-#.
-With default settings, the application will report the single best mapping
-   for each read, even if there are multiple valid mapping positions.
+   With default settings, the application will report the single best mapping for each read, even if there are multiple valid mapping positions.
 The option "Number of "best" mappings to report" lets you increase the number of reported mappings.
 This can be used together with "Rule for filtering